What is Employee Engagement?

-Benefits of Employee Engagement to Organizations
+Why Employee Engagement is Important to Organizations

 As employees in today’s workforce vary widely in their levels of engagement, employers are also increasingly interested in creating an environment that can facilitate employee engagement due to the recognized impact of engagement on productivityOpens in new window and financial outcomes.
 For example, according to Stairs and Galpin (2010), high levels of engagement have been shown to relate to: